Pylons/pyramid/docs/narr/security.rst

 Security
 ========

-:mod:`repoze.bfg` provides an optional declarative security system that prevents views that are protected by a :term:`permission` from being rendered when the user represented by the request does not have the appropriate level of access in a context.
+:mod:`repoze.bfg` provides an optional declarative authorization system that prevents views that are protected by a :term:`permission` from being invoked when the user represented by credentials in the :term:`request` does not have an appropriate level of access in a specific context.

-Security is enabled by adding configuration to your ``configure.zcml`` which specifies a :term:`security policy`.
+Authorization is enabled by adding configuration to your ``configure.zcml`` which specifies a :term:`security policy`.

 Enabling a Security Policy
 --------------------------